auriq/ESSKibanaDataVisualization/README.md

 * AWS Configure (access/secret keys to connect S3 bucket)

+	The samples are using data in S3 bucket.
+In order to run the sample scripts, you need to give access/secret keys information under ~/.aws directory or add key options to `ess select` in sample scripts.

+	(Any keys will work since this sample is accessing only public s3 bucket.)

 	Setup your S3 key as

 		$ aws configure

-	Any keys will work since this sample is accessing only public s3 bucket.

 	If you do not have awscli in your environment, run this to install